cprice-ping/Profile-DelAdmin/README.md

 * [Delegator 3.5](https://github.com/cprice-ping/Profile-DelAdmin/tree/delegator-v3)

 ## Deployment - Docker Compose
 Environment variables in the `env_vars-sample` can be modified to inject the correct locations into this stack.
 Rename this to `env_vars` for it to be read by `docker-compose.yaml`

+The `postman_vars.json` file is used to inject values into the [PF-Base Profile](https://github.com/cprice-ping/Profile-PF-Base) API configuration.

 To implement this Use Case, download the `docker-compose.yaml` file and run `docker-compose up -d`